grantcolley/react-notes/README.md

 File Extensions
 - `.jsx` → becomes `.tsx` (for components using JSX + TypeScript)
 - `.js` → becomes `.ts` (for plain logic or utility files)

+# Naming Conventions
+React components must be in Pascal case i.e. where the first letter of each word starts with an upper case letter.
+This is because React treats components that begin with a lowercase letter as DOM tags (like `<div>`, `<span>`, etc.).
+So if a component starts with a lower case React will think it's a native HTML tag.